1 Corinthians 14:34 – ‘Women should be silent in the churches’

 ‘The use of hypotassō in the middle voice has the significance in this context of “imposing order,” or of “controlled speech.”
 REB well conveys the sense of hypotassesthōsan as “they should keep their place (as the law directs).”
 This is far preferable to the NRSV’s “should be subordinate,” and worse, the NIV’s “must be in submission.”
 Admittedly Chrysostom, Bengel, Godet, and Robertson and Plummer anticipate the NRSV and NIV meaning.
 Nevertheless, Bruce and others convincingly argue that the context primarily concerns the maintenance of order.
 The pattern of order has been demonstrated in God’s pattern of creation through differentiation and order, as Leviticus and Deuteronomy declare.
 The Spirit creatively transforms chaos into order.
 As Stephen Barton argues, the theme includes “the social importance of boundaries.”’

-10. A number of interpreters conclude that Paul means that wives should not take it upon themselves to evaluate (in public) what their husbands have prophesied: they should take up the matter at home (v35).
+10. A number of interpreters conclude that Paul means that women (or wives) should not take it upon themselves to evaluate (in public) what the men (or husbands) have prophesied: they should take up the matter at home (v35).
 (Cf. 1 Cor.
 4:7ff.; 5:2ff.; 6:1ff.; 8:1; 13:5.).
-This is supported by Witherington, Thiselton, Grudem, A. & M. Kostenberger, Carson, Hurley (Man and Woman in Biblical Perspective) and others.
+This is in essence the view of Witherington, Thiselton, Grudem, A. & M. Kostenberger, Carson, Hurley (Man and Woman in Biblical Perspective), Johnson and others.

 Kevin Giles (What the Bible Actually Teaches on Women) dismisses this interpretation as having no merit whatsoever.
 ‘It is just a guess’, he asserts.
 But Giles does not spend much time on this passage because (although he claims to want to tell us ‘what the Bible actually teaches on women’) he regards it as a non-Pauline interpolation (based on Philip Payne’s ‘compelling’ evidence).